-Selin Hos is a current junior at Dartmouth College.
+Selin Hos is a current senior at Dartmouth College.
 In her free time she likes to ponder—often too much for her own good.
 Luckily, she tends to write down her musings.
 Here are some of her favorites.

 I love you.